damies13/BrassRazoo/Doc/Block_Structure.md

 ## Server ID

-UUID that uniquely identifies the server generating the block
+Brass Razoo ID that uniquely identifies the server generating the block

 ## Server Owner